Marc Kreydenweiss - Riesling Wiebelsberg Grand Cru 2021

 Wine rated (2024 guide) 96/100

-From the steep slopes of Wiebelsberg at the entrance to Andlau, on sandy and pure sandstone soils.
-Aged for two years (one year in oak barrels and one year in stainless steel vats).
-The initial attack is supple, heralding a precise wine that is not strict, but very straightforward!
-A beautiful sense of harmony where power and tension create the link with a denser and more supple touch.
-A sparkling wine that needs aeration if enjoyed in its youth.
-2027-2047
+Grown on the steep slopes of Wiebelsberg at the entrance to Andlau, on soils of sand and pure sandstone.
+Aged for two years (one year in large oak casks and one year in stainless steel tanks).
+The attack, supple at first, heralds a precise wine—not austere, but well-structured!
+A beautiful sense of harmony where power and tension create the connection with a denser, more supple touch.
+A sparkling wine that needs to breathe if enjoyed in its youth.
+2027–2047